hashgraph/hedera-mirror-node/docs/runbook/increase-zfs-disksize.md

 ## Prerequisites

 - Have `jq` installed
+- The kubectl context is set to the cluster containing the disks you want to resize

 ## Solution

-1. Configure kubectl to point to the cluster
-2. Identify the worker (and/or coordinator) pvc(s) that needs to be resized
+1. Identify the worker (and/or coordinator) pvc(s) that needs to be resized
    ```bash
    kubectl get pv -o \
    custom-columns='PVC_NAME:.spec.claimRef.name,PV_NAME:.metadata.name,CAPACITY:..spec.capacity.storage,NODE_ID:.spec.nodeAffinity.required.nodeSelectorTerms[0].matchExpressions[0].values[0]' \